Korean nationalism: Liancourt Rocks dispute

-This has not only complicated bilateral relations but heightened nationalist sentiments on both sides.
-In spite of generational change and the passage of time, the institutionalization of Korean collective memory is causing young Koreans to be as anti-Japanese, if not more so, than the older generation.
-For Koreans, "historical memory and feelings of han (resentment) run deeply and can influence Korea's relations with its neighbors, allies, and enemies in ways not easily predicted by models of policy-making predicated on realpolitik or other geo-strategic or economic concerns."

 Due to Korea's colonial past, safeguarding the island has become equivalent to safeguarding the nation-state and its national identity.
 A territory's value and importance is not limited to its physical dimensions but also the psychological value it holds as a source of sovereignty and identity.
 Triggered by perceptions and strong feelings of injustice and humiliation, Korean nationalistic sentiment has become involved in the dispute.
 The island itself has become to symbolize South Korean national identity and pride, making it an issue even more difficult to resolve.
 South Korea's claim to the island holds emotional content that goes beyond material significance, and giving way on the island issue to Japan would be seen as compromising the sovereignty of the entire peninsula.
 The dispute has taken on the form of a national grievance rather than a simple territorial dispute.

 The South Korean government has also played a role in fanning nationalism in this dispute.
 President Roh Moo-hyun began a speech on Korea-Japan relations in April 2006 by bluntly stating, "The island is our land" and "for Koreans, the island is a symbol of the complete recovery of sovereignty."
 The issue of the island is clearly tied to the protection of the nation-state that was once taken away by Japan.
 President Roh emphasizes this point again by saying:

 Later on in his speech Roh also mentions the Yasukuni Shrine and Japanese history textbook controversy, saying that they will be dealt with together.
 Having placed the Liancourt Rocks issue "in the context of rectifying the historical record between Korea and Japan" and "the safeguarding of [Korea's] sovereignty", compromise becomes impossible.
 As the French theorist Ernest Renan said, "Where national memories are concerned, griefs are of more value than triumphs, for they impose duties, and require a common effort."

-The Liancourt Rocks dispute has affected the Korean and Japanese perceptions of each other.
-According to a 2008 survey by Gallup Korea and the Japan Research Center, 20% of Koreans had friendly feelings towards Japan and 36% of Japanese the same towards Korea.
-When asked for the reason of their antipathy, most Koreans mentioned the territorial dispute over the island, and the Japanese the anti-Japanese sentiment in Korea.
-This is in contrast to a 2002 survey (post 2002 FIFA World Cup) conducted by the Chosun Ilbo and Mainichi Shimbun, where 35% of Koreans and 69% of Japanese had friendly views of the other country.